-ACF of the time series presented in Fig. 3 shows a slow linear decay of the autocorrelation coefficients.
-Fig. 4 represents the PACF plot which shows significant at lags 1.
-It indicates the non-stationarity of time series.
-To make the series stationary, it was first differenced after which the data attained stationarity as shown in Fig.5.
+ACF of the time series in Fig.6 shows a slow linear decay of the autocorrelation coefficients.
+Fig.7 represents the PACF plot which showed significance at lags 1.
+This indicates the non-stationarity of the series.
+To make the series stationary, it was first differenced after which the data attained stationarity as shown in Fig. 8.